UITxWoodyNguyen/CTF/PicoCTF/Africa/WebExp/byp4ss3d.md

 - Try uploading more than just one file.

 ## Solution
 > Overall, the web only allows users to upload file with basic image extension checks (`.jpg, .png, .gif`).
-However, the server runs Apache, which can be tricked via `.htaccess` file in order to certain file types are handled as PHP scripts.
+However, the server runs Apache, which can be tricked via `.htaccess` file in order to certain file types are handled as PHP scripts. -> We need to create this file types.
-### So what is the attacking method?
-We need to create and upload 2 files:

-- A `.htaccess` file to configure Apache to execute image files as PHP
-- A PHP web shell disguised with an image extension

 ### Create files